PrAtHaM-0707/AIO-BOT/README.md

 🎉 Congratulations!
 Your bot is now up and running. 🥳

 ### Additional Resources
-Video Tutorial: If you prefer a video guide, watch this YouTube tutorial [ Soon ].
+Video Tutorial: If you prefer a video guide, watch this https://discord.gg/gjKsAeBuUF tutorial [ Soon ].

 Common Errors: Consult the errors section for troubleshooting.